Michael Spivak: Writing

 His five-volume A Comprehensive Introduction to Differential Geometry is among his most influential and celebrated works.
 The distinctive pedagogical aim of the work, as stated in its preface, was to elucidate for graduate students the often obscure relationship between classical differential geometry—geometrically intuitive but imprecise—and its modern counterpart, replete with precise but unintuitive algebraic definitions.
 On several occasions, most prominently in Volume 2, Spivak "translates" the classical language that Gauss or Riemann would be familiar with to the abstract language that a modern differential geometer might use.
 The Leroy P. Steele Prize was awarded to Spivak in 1985 for his authorship of the work.

 Spivak also authored several well-known undergraduate textbooks.
 Among them, his textbook Calculus takes a rigorous and theoretical approach to introductory calculus and includes proofs of many theorems taken on faith in most other introductory textbooks.
 Spivak acknowledged in the preface of the second edition that the work is arguably an introduction to mathematical analysis rather than a calculus textbook.
 Another of his well-known textbooks is Calculus on Manifolds, a concise (146 pages) but rigorous and modern treatment of multivariable calculus accessible to advanced undergraduates.

 Spivak also wrote The Joy of TeX: A Gourmet Guide to Typesetting with the AMS-TeX Macro Package and The Hitchhiker's Guide to Calculus.
 The book Morse Theory by Spivak's PhD advisor John Milnor was based on lecture notes by Spivak and Robert Wells (as mentioned on the cover page of the booklet).

 Spivak pronouns

-Spivak used a set of English gender-neutral pronouns, e/em/eir, in his book The Joy of TeX, which are often referred to as Spivak pronouns.
+Spivak employed the use of a set of English gender-neutral pronouns, e/em/eir, in his book The Joy of TeX, which are often referred to as Spivak pronouns.
 Spivak stated that he did not originate these pronouns.